egnha/valaddin/README.md

 security check.

-This package provides a set of basic tools to add argument checks in an alternative functional manner that is handy for interactive use.
+This package provides a set of basic tools to add argument checks in an alternative functional manner, which is especially handy for interactive use.

 ## Installation